shouya/blog/src/posts/2018-11-15-algebras-in-list-monad.markdown

 that in an algebra that is compatible with the list monad is a monoid.

 In his video lecture he explained it very briefly and drawn the conclusion quickly before I can follow to convince myself on the fact.
-After that, I saw in comment below someone else had the similar questions on the notation Dr.
-Milewski uses.
-I derived it from the beginning and made clear my understanding.
+After that, in comment, I saw someone else had the similar questions at the ambiguous notation Dr. Milewski uses.
+So I derived the theorem myself to clarify my understanding.
 I think the outcome is kind of interesting that worths a post about it.

 I want to write this post in a very beginner-friendly manner, to explain the